-Amy offers clients a broad spectrum of legal experience gained first as a seasoned litigator for business-focused law firms and then as the assistant general counsel in charge of employment legal matters for a multibillion-dollar retail corporation.
+Amy has significant experience working on complex discrimination matters and wage and hour class actions throughout the country for companies in a variety of industries — most notably the retail industry.
+She offers clients a broad spectrum of legal experience gained both as a seasoned litigator for business-focused law firms and also as assistant general counsel in charge of employment legal matters for a multibillion-dollar retail corporation.

-Amy returned to McGuireWoods after 11 years overseeing all legal employment matters for a Fortune 150 retailer.
-In this role, Amy led and directed the litigation strategy of the company in employment matters pending before arbitrators, agencies at all governmental levels, and state and federal courts throughout the United States.
+Amy returned to McGuireWoods after 11 years overseeing the nationwide employment litigation portfolio for a Fortune 150 retailer.
+In this role, Amy led and directed both internal investigations and the litigation strategy of the company in employment matters pending before arbitrators, agencies at all governmental levels, and state and federal courts throughout the United States.
 She has extensive experience managing Private Attorneys General Act (PAGA) representative actions in California and nationwide class and collective claims.
-She also provided compliance and strategic guidance to executive and field management teams in the retail and distribution divisions.
+She also provided compliance and strategic guidance to executive and field management teams in the corporate, retail, and distribution divisions.

-Prior to accepting her corporate legal role, Amy was an experienced trial attorney who represented management in all aspects of state and federal court employment-related litigation, including wage and hour, discrimination, harassment, noncompetition, trade secret, business conspiracy, false imprisonment, and leave and accommodation issues.
-Amy also defended EEO matters throughout the country.
+Amy is an experienced trial attorney who has represented management in all aspects of state and federal court employment-related litigation, as well as before various arbitration tribunals.
+She also has defended EEO, DOJ, and DOL matters throughout the country.

-Amy has significant knowledge of and practice in all phases of litigation, including trying cases in first- and second-chair roles before a jury and bench, preparing and deposing fact and expert witnesses, preparing and arguing discovery and dispositive motions, negotiating settlements in various forums, overseeing mock jury trials, and preparing appellate briefs.
+Amy has a long track record of defeating class certification, obtaining summary judgment, securing dispositive victories on early motions practice, and bringing complicated cases to early and favorable resolutions for her clients.
+She has significant knowledge of all phases of litigation, including trying cases in first- and second-chair roles before a jury and bench, preparing and deposing fact and expert witnesses, preparing and arguing discovery and dispositive motions, negotiating settlements in various forums, overseeing mock jury trials, and preparing appellate briefs.

 While Amy’s practice focuses on litigation-based issues, she is an accomplished counselor who helps corporate clients across industries find practical business solutions to their legal issues.
 She has firsthand knowledge of the challenges corporate clients face and is committed to providing cost-effective solutions to complicated legal matters.